knaw-huc/di-website/content/markdown/en/en_03_00_partners.md

 author: Arno Bosse
 type: page
 ---
-The KNAW Humanities Cluster (HuC) is a partnership of the Huygens Institute, the Meertens Institute and the International Institute of Social History.
+The [KNAW Humanities Cluster](https://www.huc.knaw.nl) is a partnership of the [Huygens Instituut](https://www.huygens.knaw.nl), the [Meertens Instituut](https://www.meertens.knaw.nl) and the [Internationaal Instituut voor Sociale Geschiedenis](https://iisg.amsterdam/en).
 The HuC stimulates innovative humanities research and builds a sustainable infrastructure.
 The former IT departments of the individual institutes have been merged within the HuC to form the Digital Infrastructure department.
 In addition, two interdisciplinary research groups are active within the HuC.
 These consist of experts in the fields of humanities, computational linguistics, social sciences and the semantic web.
 As a core member of CLARIAH, the HuC plays a leading role in the development of a sustainable, large-scale infrastructure for digital humanities research.

 ## Huygens Institute